 The Vikings did address arguably their biggest area of need in the draft.
 Minnesota drafted Lewis Cine, a safety, and Andrew Booth, a cornerback, in the first two rounds of the NFL draft.
 In fact five of their first six draft picks in 2022 were spent on the defensive side of the ball.
 This should lead to improvement.

-According to CBS sports, the Vikings will face the No. 20 most difficult schedule according to win percentage last season.
+According to CBS Sports, the Vikings will face the No. 20 most difficult schedule according to win percentage last season.
 They also play in a fairly weak division minus the Packers, but division games are always tough no matter the opponent.
-When factoring the strength of schedule, I am usually liberal when handing out wins and loses.
+When factoring in the strength of schedule, I am usually liberal when handing out wins and losses.
 Let’s break down their home and away opponents: